Kettlebell Kneeling One-Arm Shoulder Press

 Frequently Asked Questions

-• What muscles does the Kettlebell Kneeling One Arm Shoulder Press work?
+• What does Kettlebell Kneeling One-Arm Shoulder Press train most?

-• Can beginners perform the Kettlebell Kneeling One Arm Shoulder Press?
+• Why use the half-kneeling position for Kettlebell Kneeling One-Arm Shoulder Press?

-• How many sets and reps should I do for the Kettlebell Kneeling One Arm Shoulder Press?
+• How heavy should I go on Kettlebell Kneeling One-Arm Shoulder Press?

 Related Exercises